RamBarankin/Solar_Market/README.md

 # Solar_Market
-An exercise in R: finding solar markets for investment, using:
+An exercise I developed in R: finding solar markets for investment, using:
-- web tables
+- Web tables
 - GIS analysis
 - Twitter
 - Interactive visualization using maptools and plotly.